AnnaWeakclaw/Rock-Paper-Scissors-WebGame-/README.md

 # RPS Challenge

-This is a _Rock, Paper, Scissors_ game that you can play against the computer:
+This is a _Rock, Paper, Scissors_ game that you can play against the computer or a friend.
+Please try it out [here]( https://rock-paper-scissors.herokuapp.com)

 ```
 As a marketeer